Notice: Your browser is not supported or outdated so some features of the site might not be available.

 • Consoles don't support ultrawide signals.

 The LG 45GX950A is good for office use, with certain limitations.
 Its 45-inch screen provides a ton of screen space to work with, and it has a high resolution for sharp text clarity.
 However, there are some fringing issues around text, and text looks a lot less sharp if you use its Dual-Mode feature, which lowers the resolution.
-The monitor also has fantastic reflection handling, and it's easy to see the screen if you have some lights around, but it doesn't get bright enough to fight a ton of glare in SDR.
+The monitor also has great reflection handling, and it's easy to see the screen if you have some lights around, but it doesn't get bright enough to fight a ton of glare in SDR.
 There are some downsides to using it, though, as its aggressive curve may take some time getting used to, and it risks burn-in with constant exposure to the same static elements over time.

 Pros